Caesars Palace Las Vegas Hotel

 For a unique experience, venture into the Crystal Body Art Room, or enjoy the exclusive Men’s Zone and the serene Tea Lounge with a tea sommelier at your service.

-Appian Way Shops
+See the David statue at the Appian Way Shops

 The Appian Way Shops are probably best known for the majestic replica of Michelangelo’s David in Carrara marble.
 After admiring the statue, you can get your shop on at a dozen stores that sell wares such as luggage, olive oils and vinegars, home goods, gifts, skin-care products, cigars, and more.